-In July 2015, Desert Christian Ministries was dissolved and Desert Christian Schools again became a ministry of Grace Chapel.
+In July 2015, Desert Christian Ministries was dissolved, and Desert Christian Schools again became a ministry of Grace Chapel.
 This put both the school and church in a stronger position in all areas of ministry.

 God has richly blessed Desert Christian Schools in many ways.
 Attendance has grown from 94 students in 1977, to a current enrollment of over 1,600 students.
 Additionally, the ministry has expanded from one campus to programs at four locations.
-The faculty, staff, and administration praise God for the opportunity to partner with parents in providing a Christian education experience for children and youth in the Antelope Valley.